 Lizzie Buckmaster Dove, pictured above in Inside Out, is an artist with a strong belief in the meditative power of a long walk.
 Her daily walks near her home in Coledale have been part of the creative process for her latest work, an installation painstakingly made using pieces of rock and cement washed up by the ocean.
-It’s currently exhibited at the Wollongong City Gallery and she’ll be talking about it there with Caroline Baum this Sunday 2 June at 2pm (details are here).
 Many of her earlier works were created using organic material, and especially paper – intricately cut and sometimes reassembled into new forms.
 We’re lucky to have her eye for detail informing a beautiful week in pictures.

 Saturday mornings are busy in the Buckmaster Dove household.
 On rare occasions, as happened on this day, I get to see both boys’ games of soccer but usually they overlap and are in opposite directions.
 My oldest son has recently taken to wearing this fake fur coat.
 My younger two nested on it while watching him play.

 My youngest son spent the day with friends and they went hunting for apples from long forgotten orchards.
 They came back with boxes full and I got an apple pie for Mother’s Day which we ate first thing at breakfast.
 The apples are delicious, crisp and crunchy.

 I have always loved making still lifes from my favourite things around the house.
 Nowadays I like to think of these arrangements as points of calm and order amid the chaos of family life.
 My children have taken to displaying their favourite things alongside mine.